 Although this article discusses pet policies it is important to recognize that, under the law, service animals and emotional support animals are not considered to be pets.
 The policies that otherwise apply to pets do not apply to those animals:

-Laws protecting a right to an emotional support animal arise from psychological studies that show benefits of a companion animal to people with certain mental health conditions.
+Laws that protect the right to an emotional support animal arise from psychological studies that suggest that a companion animal may provide a benefit to people with certain mental health conditions.
 However, due to the breadth of the law, a cottage industry has arisen through which a tenant can pay a modest fee and, in a matter of minutes, be issued a letter prescribing an emotional support animal.
 These services can be easily found online, and it would surprise me if any of them has even once failed to provide an ESA letter to a customer who has paid their fee.

 Once a tenant has met the minimal documentation requirements for having a service animal or emotional support animal, a landlord must allow the tenant to keep the animal without charging any additional fees or deposits.
 That is, the landlord may not charge a pet deposit, an additional cleaning fee, or any other fees relating to the presence of the animal.